Kripu-star/Towe-Of-Hanoi/README.md

 The game window should now appear!

 # How to Play
-The goal is to move the entire stack of disks from the starting rod to the destination rod (usually the last one).
+The goal is to move the entire stack of disks from the starting rod to the destination rod .

 You must follow two simple rules: